Failing Forward: My journey back up

 In all my university days, Joshua was one those friends that believed every single one of my crazy ideas and worked with me on ALL my projects.
 I have not seen him since then, but I can never forget him.

 So I went up to my room afterwards, got in front of my desktop and typed out the most heart wrenching letter I have ever written and will ever write.
-In the letter, I informed my parents that I was going to be graduating with a 3rd class in Microbiology, apologized for disappointing them and explained that I think had a passion for business and design and not Microbiology.
+In the letter, I informed my parents that I was going to be graduating with a 3rd class in Microbiology, apologised for disappointing them and explained that I think had a passion for business and design and not Microbiology.

 The moments and months that followed were tortuous and filled with lots of pain and difficulties.
 I had to fight my way through a whole lot.